austinlasseter/graph-db/README.md

 - It produces two CSV files, ready for uploading to AWS Neptune.
 - It also produces example query results in Gremlin, designed for a use-case similar to our own.

-As with the previous project, inputs for the analysis are not stored in the `clonewars-datascience` directory, but rather in the parent directory laid out in `setup_analysis.py`.
+As with the previous project, inputs for the analysis are not stored in the primary directory, but rather in the parent directory laid out in `setup_analysis.py`.

 According the [AWS Neptune documentation](https://docs.aws.amazon.com/neptune/latest/userguide/bulk-load-tutorial-format-gremlin.html), to load Apache TinkerPop Gremlin data using the CSV format, you must specify the vertices and the edges in separate files, with names similar to `vertex.csv` and `edge.csv`.
 The required and allowed system column headers are different for vertex files and edge files, as follows: